 As a result of the CONSIP School Tender Litigation, certain of our competitors have challenged our eligibility to participate in individual public tenders, alleging that we should be excluded since our alleged antitrust infringement constitutes gross negligence or bad faith.
 Similarly, following the ICA Decision, certain of our competitors have already challenged the eligibility of other companies allegedly involved in our alleged antitrust infringement to participate in certain public tenders, alleging that such companies should be excluded since the alleged infringement constituted serious professional unlawful conduct under applicable law.
-To date - except for the TAR Lazio Decision on the Excluded Tenders (which is currently suspended, as mentioned above) and for an additional case which is pending completion of the analysis of the awarding entity and in relation to which the Company has promptly appealed its exclusion from the awarding procedure ordered by the competent TAR following a challenge brought by a competitor, before the Council of State - the competent courts (to our knowledge) have rejected such challenges; however, certain of such court decisions could be challenged by our competitors.
+To date - except for the TAR Lazio Decision on the Excluded Tenders (which is currently suspended, as mentioned above) and for an additional case which is pending, completion of the analysis of the awarding entity and in relation to which the Company has promptly appealed its exclusion from the awarding procedure ordered by the competent TAR following a challenge brought by a competitor, before the Council of State - the competent courts (to our knowledge) have rejected such challenges; however, certain of such court decisions could be challenged by our competitors.
 In addition, certain of our competitors have challenged the eligibility of another company allegedly involved in the alleged antitrust infringement to participate in certain public tenders before the competent regional administration court ("TARs").
-To date, to our knowledge, the Council of State, acting as a Supreme Administrative Court before which any TAR decision shall be appealed, has rejected such challenges.
+To date, to our knowledge, the Council of State, acting as a Supreme Administrative Court before which any TAR decision shall be appealed, has rejected some of the challenges or suspended all decisions pending the aforementioned proceeding brought by the TAR Piemonte before the European Court of Justice.

 The services which have not yet been performed during the remaining life of the CONSIP School Contracts are secured by performance bonds (the "CONSIP School Performance Bonds") which the Company might still be liable to payback, if enforced.
-The Company has accrued provisions of €17.5 million as of December 31, 2017 (unchanged from December 31, 2016) relating to the possible enforcement of the CONSIP School Performance Bonds, while the fine of €14.7 million described above, which was classified as a reserve in

-2016, is now classified as debt of the Company.
+The Company has accrued provisions of €17.5 million as of December 31, 2018 (unchanged from December 31, 2017) relating to the possible enforcement of the CONSIP School Performance Bonds, while the fine of €14.7 million described above, which was classified as a reserve in 2016, is now classified as debt of the Company.
 Any enforcement of the CONSIP School Performance Bonds could adversely affect our liquidity position.